10.6 — Explicit type conversion (casting) and static_cast

 char ch { static_cast<char>(i) };

 When we do this, we’re explicitly telling the compiler that this conversion is intended, and we accept responsibility for the consequences (e.g. overflowing the range of a char if that happens).
-Since the output of this static_cast is of type char, the initialization of variable ch doesn’t generate any type mismatches, and hence no warnings or errors.
+Since the output of this static cast is of type char, the initialization of variable ch doesn’t generate any type mismatches, and hence no warnings or errors.

 Here’s another example where the compiler will typically complain that converting a double to an int may result in loss of data: